Ashitaba: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Chemistry of Ashitaba

 Ashitaba has numerous bioactive substances, including flavonoids, chalcones, and coumarins, which contribute to its health advantages.
 Chalcones are a class of polyphenolic substances that have a strong antioxidant effect.
 The main chalcone in Ashitaba, xanthoangelol, is what gives the plant its various health advantages.
-Another class of polyphenolic chemicals with anti-inflammatory effects is the coumarins.
+Another class of polyphenolic chemicals with is the coumarins.
 Scoparone is the main coumarin found in Ashitaba.
 Along with flavonoids, Ashitaba contains apigenin and luteolin, both of which have anti-cancer potential.

 Physiological Mechanism of Action of Ashitaba